wcDogg/synology/nas-setup.md

 3. Change DSM Port (HTTPS) to 6050
 4. Automatically redirect HTTP to HTTPS = True
 5. Save
+6. Wait a minute for server to restart

 ## Firewall + Router